devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 Once you have deployed the new version, the next version can remove the shims because version N+1 does not have to be compatible with version N-1.

-The danger with this strategy is that if you discover a problem after you have rolled multiple versions ahead, you will not simply be able to rollback to the stable version since that may introduce data corruption.
-However, assuming that your release cycles are something around a week apart, the likelihood of multi-version rollback becomes small.
+The danger with this strategy is that if you discover a problem after you have rolled multiple versions ahead, you will not simply be able to roll back to the stable version since that may introduce data corruption.
+However, assuming that your release cycles are something around a week apart, the likelihood of multi-version roll back becomes small.

 ## Deployment resources

 An important consideration of application deployment is the required resources.
 Common strategies include:

-- **In situ**: Replace the old application using existing resources as each one is temporarily taken offline.This requires no new resources, but it does reduce capacity during the deployment.
+- **In situ**: Replace the old application using existing resources as each one is temporarily taken offline.
+This requires no new resources, but it does reduce capacity during the deployment.
 - **Rolling**: Allocate a small percentage of new resources, take the same percentage offline and replace it with the new version.
 Then use the old resources that were just removed to be the next replacement block.
 The advantage of this approach is that you never decrease in capacity during the deployment.
 - **Immutable**: Allocate up entirely new resources, switch, and then throw away the old resources.
 This doubles the amount of required resources, but it has no impact on capacity and can be immediately reversed.

 With the advent of cloud computing, it is so easy and cheap to spin up new resources that the **immutable** strategy is very attractive.
 This is especially true since it is closely related to strategies for increasing elasticity due to changes in customer demand.
-It is also easy to rollback as long as you keep the old version's resources around until you are confident that the system is stable.
+It is also easy to roll back as long as you keep the old version's resources around until you are confident that the system is stable.

 ## Strategies